 The jabiru is the tallest flying bird in Central and South America.
 This large stork is mainly found in Central and South America but has been reported to be as far north as Texas and even Oklahoma.
 An odd name, yes.
 But it simply means “swollen neck” in the Tupi-Guarani language.
 We’ll learn more about their neck in a minute.
-Read more about these critters below.
+These birds are listed as Least Concern by the IUCN.

 First the Stats…

 Scientific name: Jabiru mycteria